Best cooling fans of 2021 | CNN Underscored

 - Night mode: Does the fan’s control panel have a night mode so you can turn off the screen or buttons when napping or sleeping?

-Energy Efficiency
+Energy efficiency

 - Watts used: Is the fan energy efficient?
 Does it draw 36 watts or less at full blast?